augustjohnson/bos/docs/basics.md

 * The creature can use an action to try and **stabilize**.
 * A creature taking the **stabilize** action has to succeed a DC12 Dexterity saving throw, and then they are free-floating instead of spiraling.

 ### Planes
 If you are adapting a spell or ability, in most cases, you can simply replace "plane of existence" with "planet".

 For example, if you wanted to re-skin the spell Mind Spike, you would always know the location of the target for 1 hour as long as they remained on the same planet.

+### Languages
+All humans can communicate verbally using Common.
+There are also a set of hand signals, similar to American Sign Language, but modified for conditions in the vacuum of space called Void Signals.
+It is purely somatic.